 Then I copied the extracted library to

 /usr/X11R6/lib/.
 Once I did this, forms came up and I could finally sleep well!
 If there’s anything I missed in the install guide which could have prevented these errors please let me know, because I didn’t read it.

-9 comments on “Installing Oracle R12 EBS in my Living Room”
+9 Responses to “Installing Oracle R12 EBS in my Living Room”